sonots/sonots.github.io/source/_posts/2014-05-04-how-to-use-norikra-to-count-http-status.markdown

 **in_norikra**

-Configura Fluentd to receive data, and transfer the data to Norikra.
+Configure Fluentd to receive data, and transfer the data to Norikra.

 This configuration sets the `target` of Norikra (which is like the `table` of RDBMS) to be `logname` of "visualizer.*logname*.*hostname*" tag.
 Also, this sets `hostname` to the `host` field of messages by extracting it from tags.